Boarding schools should follow all general COVID-19 guidance for schools, as well as the specific guidelines for boarding schools on this page.

 - The student will be taken to the sick bay, clinic or another appropriate area where they can be assessed and isolated immediately.
 All schools must identify a location where a student could be appropriately isolated.

-- Schools will apply appropriate infection control measures, including wearing masks.
+- Schools will apply appropriate infection control measures, including recommendations on wearing masks.

 - The usual assessment of the person’s condition should be carried out by trained staff wearing appropriate PPE and a determination made on whether they require urgent medical assistance.
 If so, an ambulance should be called immediately.

-- The unwell person should remain in the clinic or other suitable location, isolated from all other staff and students and a COVID-19 test should be conducted.
+- The unwell person should remain in the clinic or other suitable location, and a COVID-19 test may be conducted.
 Parents and/or carers should be notified that the student is unwell and will be tested for COVID-19 and influenza.
 The school, parents/carers and health team should undertake a risk assessment to determine the most appropriate arrangements for managing the child.

 Schools have planned how to safely manage a single case or multiple cases of COVID-19 within the residential facility.
 This may involve reintroducing strict layered measures (including mask-wearing).